-I am cooperating with the educator of a day-care centre and together we are organising a media education parents' evening for 5-year-old children on the topic of gaming and creative media use.
-We will use the premises of the day care centre and invite the parents together.
+I cooperate with the teacher at the school and jointly organise a media education parents' evening for children between the ages of 13 and 18 on the topic of gaming and creative media use.
+We will use the school's premises and jointly invite the parents of the school class.